AlexMannDesigns/test-automation-for-42-shell-projects/README.md

 ## Want to contribute to this project?

 That's great!
 See the TODO list under tests.robot to check out what needs doing - or if you have another suggestion to improve the project, just let me know! (email: alex.mann.designs@gmail.com)
+TODO: create a better system for managing contributions 😏